chaolabcanada/AI_Path_Scripts/README.md

 AI-Pathology Pipeline Scripts
 ========================================
-These scripts are used for automating tasks in the pre-proccessing pipeline of our AI-mediated pathology detection model.
+These scripts are used for automating tasks in the pre-proccessing pipeline of our AI-Mediated Pathology Detection model.